 Kristin joined NEPC in 2003, with investment experience dating back to 1999.
-Kristin is a member of our Philanthropic and Private Wealth consulting practice and focuses on leading research efforts for our clients.
+Kristin co-leads NEPC’s Endowment and Foundation practice.
 Kristin’s expertise is in total enterprise management, asset allocation and portfolio construction, modeling and implementation of spending based asset allocation studies, and evaluation and selection of alternative investment managers.
-She is a member of the Partner’s Research Committee, which sets direction for firm research.
+She is a member of the Partners’ Research Committee, which sets direction for firm research.

 Kristin developed a model for Total Enterprise Management.
 This model integrates the short-term operational needs with the long-term goals of an organization.
 Total Enterprise Management is an extension of Spending in an Integrated Asset Liability Framework, a white paper Kristin published that discussed the model that analyzes the spending requirements of Endowment and Foundation clients.
 She is a frequent speaker at industry conferences, where she generally is asked to speak about the Endowment Model, Total Enterprise Management, Integrated Spending Policy, and Portfolio Construction.